 He scowled.
 “You said they were going to treat you differently, and you shouldn’t have brought me there.”

 “I know what I said.
 It came out wrong, and then you snapped at me about my outfit before I could apologize.”
 I took a deep breath and pushed my stupid, stubborn pride aside.
 “I’m sorry I made you feel like that.
-I’m not ashamed of you.
-I just know that they’ll probably get shitty with me about who they think I’m dating, as if it’s any of their business, and my big mouth means I’ll pop off and make it worse.”
+I’m really not ashamed of you.
+I just know that people there will probably get shitty with me about who they think I’m dating, as if it’s any of their business, and my big mouth means I’ll pop off and make it worse.”

-“You looked good,” he drawled.
+“You looked good,” he said.

 I blinked.
 “Huh?”